Double Robust Variance Estimation with Parametric Working Models: Introduction

-In addition to the double robustness property, doubly robust estimators also offer precision advantages over IPTW estimators.
-When both nuisance models are correctly specified, the three doubly robust estimators previously discussed are semiparametric efficient, having the smallest asymptotic variance of all IPTW estimators \citep{robins1994estimation,vanderLaanRubin2006,gabriel2023inverse}.
-This means that even in settings where the analyst is confident in the specification of one of the models (e.g., the exposure mechanism is well known), doubly robust estimators can offer improved efficiency relative to IPTW estimators, provided that the outcome model is not grossly misspecified.
-Given these potential precision advantages and that the true specification of both models is typically unknown, doubly robust approaches have gained popularity \citep{sullivan2022early,josey2023air,lee2019sugar,zhong2018short,gerdts2022impact,chua2022association,hoffman2022comparison,yazdi2021long}.
+Doubly robust estimators also offer precision advantages over IPTW estimators.
+When both working models are correctly specified, the three doubly robust estimators previously discussed are semiparametric efficient, having the smallest asymptotic variance of all IPTW estimators \citep{robins1994estimation,vanderLaanRubin2006,gabriel2023inverse}.
+Given these potential precision advantages and that the true specification of both models is typically unknown, doubly robust approaches have gained popularity.

-Despite adoption of doubly robust estimators, there is a major limitation with the corresponding influence function based variance estimator commonly used in applications and provided by software.
-Namely, this variance estimator is only consistent if both the propensity and outcome models are correctly specified \citep{daniel2014double}.
+The influence function based variance estimator commonly used with doubly robust methods has a major limitation.
+When estimating the average causal effect from observational data, this variance estimator is only consistent if both working models are correctly specified, i.e., this variance estimator is not doubly robust.
 This limitation has been highlighted previously \citep{FunkDR,daniel2014double}, yet the influence function based variance estimator is still commonly used.
 A systematic review published in October 2023 found that 67\% of papers published using TMLE did not indicate how variances were estimated.
-Of the 33\% that did report the method, the majority (73\%) relied on the influence function based variance estimator \citep{smith2023application}.
-Widespread application of the influence function based variance estimator is aided by available software, as it is used for confidence interval (CI) construction in the R \texttt{AIPW} \citep{Zhong} and \texttt{tmle} \citep{gruber2012tmle} packages as well as the \texttt{zEpid} \citep{paul_zivich_2022_7242696} Python package.
+Of the 33\% that did report the method, the majority (72\%) relied on the influence function based variance estimator \citep{smith2023application}.
+Widespread application of the influence function based variance estimator is aided by available software, as it is used for confidence interval (CI) construction in the R \texttt{AIPW} and \texttt{tmle} packages and the \texttt{zEpid} Python package.